timofei-iatsenko/node-modbus-rtu/README.md

 })
 ```

 This makes possible to write code in synchronous style.
-And perform few request concurrently.

 Check more examples in `/examples` folder in repository.